 Most people think of Jeeps as tough off-road vehicles that love to get muddy, but when the Jeep Compass debuted for 2007, it wasn't like other Jeeps.
 It didn't look rugged, it wasn't trail-rated, and as far as we could tell, it didn't even like dirt.
-Instead, it was a car-based design built for the majority of small-SUV buyers who wanted a fuel-efficient runabout that was easy to drive around suburbia.
-Four-wheel drive was available, of course, but it was a single-speed system -- enough to get you through a snowstorm and that's about it.
+Instead, it was a car-based design built for the majority of small SUV buyers who wanted a fuel-efficient runabout that's easy to drive around suburbia.
+Four-wheel drive was available, of course, but it was a single-speed system — enough to get you through a snowstorm and that's about it.

 Current Jeep Compass

 The Jeep Compass received a redesign that appeared as a late 2017 model.
 While the new Compass looks very similar to the outgoing model, it raises the bar significantly when it comes to driving dynamics, offering responsive handling and amenable ride quality.

 Jeep's Compass is a compact SUV offered in Sport, Latitude, Limited and Trailhawk trim levels.
 Sport models come equipped with a 5-inch touchscreen, Bluetooth connectivity and a six-speaker stereo.
 The Latitude adds enhancements such as larger wheels and a leather-wrapped steering wheel, and it's eligible for a broader range of option packages.
 With the Limited, you get amenities such as an 8.5-inch touchscreen, Apple CarPlay/Android Auto smartphone integration and heated front seats.
 The Trailhawk model is purpose-built for venturing off the paved path, and it comes with AWD, a raised suspension, underbody protection shields and a Selec-Terrain traction control system that's built to accommodate mountain adventures.